State Board of Administration of Florida: Management and oversight

-Board of Trustees
+Board of trustees

-While financial specialists at the SBA handle day-to-day operations, the agency is governed by a three-member Board of Trustees, which includes Florida's elected governor, chief financial officer and attorney general.
+While financial specialists at the SBA handle day-to-day operations, the agency is governed by a three-member Board of Trustees, which includes Florida's elected governor, chief financial officer, and attorney general.
 The current trustees are Governor Ron DeSantis, Chief Financial Officer Jimmy Patronis, and Attorney General Ashley Moody.

 Each trustee appoints three people knowledgeable about financial markets to the Investment Advisory Council, which provides oversight of the SBA's funds and major investment responsibilities.

 The trustees also appoint a three-member Audit Committee to serve as an independent and objective party to monitor SBA's processes for financial reporting, internal controls, risk assessment, compliance and review of the agency's independent auditors and the Office of Internal Audit.
 The SBA also is audited by two legislative entities: the Auditor General and the Office of Program Policy Analysis and Government Accountability.

 Each trustee also appoints two members to the Participant Local Government Advisory Council (PLGAC), which reviews the administration of the local government investment pool known as Florida Prime.
 The PLGAC was statutorily created as an additional measure to ensure that the fund pool is operated and managed in the best interest of investors in the fund.
 The Board of Trustees appoints six members to serve on the PLGAC for four-year terms, subject to confirmation by the Florida Senate.

 The PLGAC reviews the administration of the trust fund and makes recommendations regarding such administration to the Trustees.
 The PLGAC prepares and submits a written biennial report to the Trustees, the Investment Advisory Council, and the Joint Legislative Auditing Committee that describes the activities and recommendations of the council.

 By statute, the Board of Trustees appoints a nine-member Florida Hurricane Catastrophe Fund Advisory Council to provide the Board with information and advice in connection with its duties related to the Florida Hurricane Catastrophe Fund (FHCF).

+Because the SBA is a constitutional entity, a constitutional amendment is needed to change the way the agency is governed.

 Florida Commission on Hurricane Loss Projection Methodology

-The Commission on Hurricane Loss Projection Methodology was statutorily created as a panel of experts to provide actuarially sophisticated guidelines and standards for the projection of hurricane losses.
+The Commission on Hurricane Loss Projection Methodology was statutorily created as a panel of experts to provide actuarially sophisticated guidelines and standards for projecting hurricane losses.
 The commission is administered by the State Board of Administration.
-The Commission consists of 11 members, and the Board of Trustees annually appoints one of the members of the commission to serve as chair.
+The Commission consists of 11 members, and the Board of Trustees annually appoints one of the commission members to serve as chair.